 The Statements that Drive our Work

-Our Mission: Advocating for justice.
-Advancing human and legal rights.
-Protecting Iowans with disabilities.
+Our Mission: Advocates for justice.
+Advances human and legal rights.
+Protects Iowans with disabilities.

 Our Core Values